5G-MAG/rt-5gc-service-consumers/README.md

 ### `libscpcf` - Policy Control Function (PCF) service consumer library

 The Policy Control Function (PCF) is responsible for applying charging and network policy to the PDU sessions of UEs.
-The *Npcf_PolicyAuthorization* service API is used at refernece point N5 by an Application Function (AF) to request policy changes to the PDU session on behalf of the UE.
+The *Npcf_PolicyAuthorization* service API is used at reference point N5 by an Application Function (AF) to request policy changes to the PDU session on behalf of the UE.
 This allows an Application Function to manipulate particular network QoS parameters for selected IP traffic flows within the PDU session.

 The `libscpcf` library allows an application to connect to a PCF and request an `AppSessionContext` which it can then use to manipulate the network routing policies for traffic passing across specific application flows within a UE's PDU Session.